CHHA- NL is excited to announce a BRAND NEW program for Hard of Hearing Youth in Newfoundland and Labrador.

 The ARC Achievement program offers achievement incentives to hard of hearing youth who enroll.
 The biggest and most exciting incentive is that youth can earn a $500 financial award for each year that they complete of the program.

 Participants in the program must complete a specific number of activities to gain points towards levels in the program.
 Each year they participate and gain the required number of points in the program corresponds with a level – bronze, silver, and gold.
 Each of these levels has its own theme.
-Once a level is complete the participant will be presented with a certificate of completion which the youth can add to their resume and portfolio.
-Youth will also earn a $500 financial award that accumulates with each completed level of the program.
+When a level is complete the participant will be presented with a certificate of completion.
+Youth are encouraged to add this to their resume and portfolio.
+Along with this, youth will earn a $500 financial award that accumulates with each completed level of the program.

 The ARC Achievement program also has many other incentives to offer youth.
 There will be several FREE workshops and learning opportunities for youth to add to their resumes and skill sets.
-They also have choice of other activities they would like to do that fits with their future goals or areas they would like to work on.
+They will also have choice over other activities they would like to do.
+This allows them to choose activities that fits with their future goals or areas they would like to work on.
 These elective activities will be fully funded or subsidized.

 Throughout the ARC Achievement Program, youth will work through one level of the program each school year.
 Each of these levels have themes that guide their learning for the year.